 Potting soil has no natural soil.
 It’s made of peat moss, perlite, vermiculite, coco coir and pine bark.

 Perlite and vermiculite help to make the mix less compact, while improving drainage and aeration (proper flow of water and air).
 This is because they make the soil loose and light.

-Due to peat moss, the mixture has high acidity levels, and you have to add limestone for the PH to remain balanced.
+Due to peat moss (one of the best soilless media), the mixture has high acidity levels, and you have to add limestone for the PH to remain balanced.
 Since potting soil is light in weight, it doesn’t retain moisture for long, so you will have to water often.

 Potting soil most often doesn’t contain soil; this explains why it is referred to as a soilless mix.

 Potting soil, soilless or not is sterilized through heating or the use of chemicals, and this eliminates pathogens as well as valuable microbes.